czhangy/UCLA-Core/Upper-Divs/CS-111/notes.md

     - Dynamic libraries and a comparison to static libraries
       - How to manipulate the dynamic loader
     - Example of issues from ABI changes without API changes
+      - If something escapes your library, that ABI must remain constant, or else it could break any program that depends on it
     - Standard file descriptor conventions for UNIX

 - A Process is an Instance of a Running Program